Does Crazy Rich Asian help to promote Singapore? (courtesy of Crazy Rich Asians movie)

 As a seasoned professional who spent many years branding and marketing cultural institutions, I’ve always been fascinated by this challenge.

-Unlike promoting a product or service, a destination is an offering which comes with multiple “arms” and “legs”.
-It also provides a lot more customer experience “touch-points”.
+Unlike promoting a product or service, a destination is an offering which comes with multiple dimensions.
+It also provides a lot more customer experience ‘touch-points’ – from publicity and pre-arrival to the actual encounter itself.

 First, we could perhaps look at the definition of Destination Marketing.
 According to Karl Albrecht and the Destination Marketing Association, this can be defined as follows: